Speculations mount over Abba Kyari | Hallmarknews

 A second celebrated brush has had to do with the Chief of Staff’s role in directing and coordinating the nation’s security infrastructure.
 When the issue came to the public domain, the President did not utter a word, while most significantly, the security chiefs tended to publicly align with him.

-Indeed, for many who are in the know, the current power dynamic in Aso Rock is sometimes akin to ‘the hand of Esau and the voice of Jacob.’
-The logic then that follows is that if you want to survive in the corridors, you had better align with the one who holds the keys.
+Indeed, for many who are in the know, the current power dynamic in Aso Rock is sometime akin to ‘the hand of Esau and the voice of Jacob.’
+The logic then that follows is that if you want to survive in the corridors, you ha d better align with the one who holds the keys.

 Perhaps on account of his closeness to the President or his own long-noticed personal penchant for being reticent, news of his status was initially shielded for as long as possible.
 However, when it became very clear that disclosing the true and full information about his status was going to be far more helpful to the government’s overall goal of bringing the incidence of COVID-19 in Nigeria under much better control, information about his status was then permitted to be formally disclosed, and then accompanied with a personally signed statement from Kyari himself, affirming not just the veracity of his status, but also reaffirming that he was seriously and anxiously looking forward to putting this whole incidence behind him and returning to work as soon as possible.